 Ms. Muhammad served as the Assistant Event Coordinator during the 2006 Hurt to Healing march and rally against domestic violence and sexual abuse.

-On December 13, 2014, she hosted "Turning Wounds Into Wisdom" transformation summit for women and girls, which revolved around the subjects of domestic violence, sexual abuse/assault and stalking victimization.
+On December 13, 2014, she hosted "Turning Wounds Into Wisdom" summit for women and girls, which revolved around the subjects of domestic violence, sexual abuse/assault and stalking victimization.

 In 2015, Ms. Muhammad began facilitating a weekly Wounds2Wisdom class at a local transitional facility for women released from prison, on the subjects of self-esteem, spirituality, setting healthy boundaries, self respect, self value to improve the way the women viewed themselves after being incarcerated.

 In the latter part of 2015 through 2017 she led the Wounds2Wisdom class for young mothers under the Project Row House organization centered around the importance of cultivating healthy relationships.